Nsikaktopdown/Youtube-music-clone/README.md

-# Herme App
+# Youtube music clone

 ## Getting Started

-This project is for package delivery by the gods.
+This project is a clone of Google Youtube music using flutter

 A few resources to get you started if this is your first Flutter project: